 - Criminal Justice

-- Communication Arts
+- Communication

-- History/Political Science
+- · History/Political Science

-- New Media, Art, and Technology

 - Psychology

 - Sociology

-The School also offers a Bachelor of Fine Arts degree in New Media, Art, and Technology and a postbaccalaureate certificate in New Media Communication.
+The School also offers a Bachelor of Fine Arts degree in New Media, Art, & Technology and a postbaccalaureate certificate in New Media, Art, & Technology.

-Minors in art history, communication arts, creative arts, criminal justice, English literature, English writing, film studies, history, international studies, Irish studies, leadership, music, new media communication, philosophy, political science, pre-law, psychology, sociology, Spanish, and women/gender studies are available.
+Minors in art history, communication, criminal justice, English literature, English writing, film studies, history, international studies, Irish studies, leadership, music, philosophy, political science, pre-law, psychology, sociology, Spanish, studio art and theater are available.
 Also, students can complete minors from other schools at IU Kokomo.
 Please consult an advisor for additional information about all of the minors available at Indiana University Kokomo.

 A humanities and social sciences student may complete all of the pre-professional requirements for entry into law school in the process of earning a Bachelor degree at IU Kokomo.
-Popular degrees that prepare a student for law school include Communication Arts, Criminal Justice, English, and History/Political Science.
+Popular degrees that prepare a student for law school include Communication, Criminal Justice, English, and History/Political Science.
 The American Bar Association offers guidelines for prospective students concerning necessary areas of preparation.
 Both the departments of English and History/Political Science offer pre-law concentrations and minors for interested students.
 (See a faculty advisor for details.)

-School of Humanities and Social Sciences students who intend to continue onto graduate school can receive a solid foundation in a variety of fields, including communication arts, criminal justice, English, fine arts, new media communication, political science, psychology, and sociology.
+School of Humanities and Social Sciences students who intend to continue onto graduate school can receive a solid foundation in a variety of fields, including communication, criminal justice, English, fine arts, new media, art, & technology, political science, psychology, and sociology.
 Students may prepare for careers in business, industry, and government service by concentrating in the humanities and social sciences and by supplementing their concentration with up to 15 credit hours of course work in business, education, or engineering technology.

 Mission The mission of the School of Humanities and Social Sciences is to improve well-being through our teaching, research, and service.
 Through our innovative educational programs, we help people to become enlightened, successful citizens prepared for meaningful lives, community engagement, and fulfilling careers in the 21st century.
 Through teaching, research, and service we increase our understanding of the world and improve the lives of those within it.